 After countless hours of negotiating and drafting the contract, things are finally looking up.
 While everyone seems to be in agreement now, the hard work is far from over.
 Contract execution is probably the most crucial next phase of contract management and requires the most attention.

 Contract execution, by definition, is the process of signing contracts, making them legally binding and enforceable, and establishing a contractual relationship between all the concerned parties involved.
 It sounds pretty straightforward, but there are many things involved in this stage to be wary of.
-Here are a few pointers worth noting when executing contracts:
+Here are the best practices worth noting when executing contracts.

 Table of Contents